Cannabinoids for Sleep

 Starting With CBD

 Whether you’re someone who smokes every night before bed or has never touched a cannabis product in your life, you’re here because you want to sleep better.
-We recommend adding a dose of our broad spectrum drops to your nightly routine and monitoring how you sleep in the coming weeks, as well as how alert and focused you feel throughout the day.
+We recommend adding a dose of our CBD Night Gummies infused with 5mg of melatonin to your nightly routine and monitoring how you sleep in the coming weeks, as well as how alert and focused you feel throughout the day.
 After 30 days, you’ll have a good idea of what it’s doing for you and how much you need.

 We’re always here to help and answer any questions about our product, so don’t be afraid to reach out before making your purchase.
 Here’s to a better night of sleep!